szfh/szfh.github.io/about.md

 ### @saintsbynumbers

-You know, as in Paint By Numbers.
-But Saints.

-I might use this for anything that's too long or nerdy for [Twitter](https://twitter.com/saintsbynumbers).
+I might use this for anything that's too long for [Twitter](https://twitter.com/saintsbynumbers).

 ### About me

-I'm a very amateur R coder in the United Kingdom.
+A very amateur R coder in the United Kingdom.